Houghton County Traction Company Ahmeek Streetcar Station: Station History

 The Ahmeek Station is one of the original trolley stops of the Houghton County Traction Company, which served Ahmeek and the surrounding location.
 The original stop in Ahmeek was a simple shelter.
 However, in 1909 the Allouez Mining Company leased land to the Houghton County Traction Company to construct a sub-station and waiting at this location.
 A building was constructed that year, but almost immediately outgrew its space.
 In 1910, the Traction Company constructed a small addition, which has since been removed.
 In 1931, Highway 41 was widened by the Michigan Department of Transportation, and the entire building was moved approximately 40 feet west to the other side of the railroad tracks.

-After the rail line folded, the station was used for various purposes, including a bus stop and gas station.
-An ice cream window has been in place since the 1950s and in summer 2011, a local non-profit organization called Keweenaw Natural Areas opened a visitor center in what was the waiting room.
-The current owners also just finished renovating the entire original building, including the apartment upstairs that the original operators of the station lived in.
+After the rail line folded, the station was used for various purposes including a bus stop, gas station, restaurant, residence, vacation rental, and antique shop.
+Currently the building houses a seasonal ice cream window (since the 1950s), a vacation rental upstairs (the completely renovated and updated old station managers residence, since 2011), an ADA-friendly luxury vacation rental in the South Room (the old repurposed and renovated former garage, since 2023), and Keweenaw Island Gifts (new in 2025).
+The entire building runs 100% off solar power from March to November.
+There are two Level 2 Electric Vehicle chargers available with honor-system payment.
+The grounds under and around the solar array are landscaped with native midwest wildflowers.

 Description

 The Houghton County Traction Company Ahmeek Streetcar Station is a rectangular wood-framed two-story building with a gabled roof and clapboard siding.
-A single story wing with two garage doors faces the highway.
+A single story wing is now the South Room vacation rental.
 The front of the building has a pair of doors in the center and large windows are at each end of the first floor.
-Above are four 1/1 double hung windows.
+Above are four half awning windows.
 One of the first floor windows has a walk-up sliding window with a shed roof overhang.
 The rear of the building was originally the site of the train platform.

-Inside, the first floor contains a large waiting room, now serving as a seating area for a restaurant, and a kitchen area one end along with restrooms.
-The main room is finished with headboard below a chair rail and has a tongue and groove headboard ceiling.
+Inside, the first floor contains an ice cream shop on the north end, the large waiting room now serving as a gift shop in the middle, and the South Room vacation rental on the south end.
+The gift shop is finished with headboard below a chair rail and has a tongue and groove headboard ceiling.
 The upstairs area was originally the stationmaster's apartment, and contains a kitchen, living room, two bedrooms, and a bathroom.